The Drainage Services Department The Government of the Hong Kong Special Administrative Region

 The sewage services charges are calculated based on water consumption readings provided by the Water Authority excluding water supplied specifically for flushing purposes.
 Only consumers whose premises are connected to the public sewer system are liable to pay sewage services charges.

-The sewage charge is calculated based on water consumption readings provided by the Water Authority (excluding water supplied specifically for flushing purposes).
 Consumer of each domestic account is entitled to exempt from paying SC for the first 12m3 supplied in each 4 monthly consumption period.
-For the 13 years from 1995 to 2008, the unit rate of the SC per m3 of water supplied remained at $1.20 without any adjustment.
-During the period, many new sewerage infrastructures, including the major sewage treatment works at Stonecutters Island which serves a population of 3.5 million, were completed to provide better sewage services.
-Consequently, the operation and maintenance cost of sewage services has increased substantially.
+From 1995 to 2008, the unit rate of the SC per m3 of water supplied remained at $1.20 without any adjustment.
 After the Sewage Services (Sewage Charge) Amendment Regulation 2007 was enacted, the SC rate started to increase by 9.3% per annum, until $2.92 at 2017.
 The SC rates are shown below.

 Effective Period Sewage Charge Rate ($/m3)